clicon/clixon-docs/cli.rst

    - The size (number of lines) of the file is the same as the history in memory
    - Only the latest session dumping its history will survive (bash merges multiple session history).

-Further, tilde-expansion is supported and if history files are not found or lack appropriate access will not cause an exit but will be logged at debug level
+Further, tilde-expansion is supported and if history files are not found or lack appropriate access will not cause an exit but are logged at debug level

 Sub-trees
 ^^^^^^^^^